 Okay, I'm not that needy.
 I'd be okay without the praise and adoration if they just gave me the beach vacay.

-So recently Danielle, fellow food blogger over at Natural Contents, generously gifted me a copy of her newly published cookbook called Good Food For Everyone: Farm Fresh Clean Eating.
-And besides the fact that I'm really excited to add another cookbook to my collection (and my hubs is glad to hear that I got it in e-book format) I love how Danielle's cookbook:
+So recently Danielle, fellow foodie, generously gifted me a copy of her newly published cookbook called Good Food For Everyone: Farm Fresh Clean Eating.
+And besides the fact that I’m really excited to add another cookbook to my collection (and my hubs is glad to hear that I got it in e-book format) I love how Danielle’s cookbook:

 - Covers a mindful approach toward implementing clean eating practices into the everyday